Sobhan-Ziyaei/routine_app_isar_database/README.md

-This application use Isar DataBase
+This application use Isar Database